 It’s hard to know where to pitch your session if you’ve never been to the event before.
 The events like ThinkVis, SASCON and BrightonSEO have a very different vibe to SES and SMX.
 And even if one event is in the same category as another, they might vary dramatically in approach and content.
 The alternative events (I could alternatively say smaller but actually some of these events are nearly bigger than the ‘big’ events) have quite a different vibe.
 ThinkVis is completely different to BrightonSEO which is different from SASCON, and the easiest way to appreciate these distinctions is to attend the event.
 Then when trying to get a speaking slot you’ll be much better placed to understand what kinds of content will be successful.

 I’ve pitched myself for the American search events maybe a half a dozen times, and I’ve always been turned down.
 I should realise that my reputation isn’t big enough to get these gigs.
 Don’t be like me.
 Understand that sometimes you just don’t have the reputation for a event, but that, equally, many events are starting to bill themselves as ‘advanced’ and if you don’t think you can deliver an advanced session to a jaded and cynical audience don’t put yourself forwards.
 You might get the gig but you may end up with your reputation and confidence in tatters.

+when you get a gig, do absolutely everything you can to make sure you deliver the best talk you possibly can.
+The better you do the more likely you are to get asked back and find new opportunities.
 This means making sure your slides really communicate effectively, practising and rehearsing, pre-promoting your involvement, and getting your Slide Deck up minutes after you finish speaking so more people are talking about the event and your presentation.
 All these small touches add up and can have a huge impact on getting re-booked.